liveha/NMBU-BIO326/metaG_assembly.md

 Compared to the Salmon gut microbe, this ONT sequencing only ran for 6 hours on the MinION.
 Since this DNA is from a more complex microbial community (we expect between 10 and 20 bugs to be present) the number of sequences per microbe, will be lower, meaning _the sequencing coverage is lower_.
 However, due to the complexity, this assembly job will take longer time to finish.

-This session will be slightly different than the previouse dry-lab sessions.
-We will only start one job (the assembly), but since you have ran an assembly using canu before, you are encouraged to try a tiny bit more on your own this time.
+This session will be slightly different than the previous dry-lab sessions.
+We will only start one job (the assembly), but since you ran an assembly using canu before, you are encouraged to try a tiny bit more on your own this time.
 A copy-paste option is available if you scroll, and we are available for questions and breakout rooms.

-**IMPORTANTLY, you will NOT run this job interactivly with `srun`.
+**IMPORTANTLY, you will NOT run this job interactively with `srun`.
 Instead, you will have to generate a bash job script that you submit via `sbatch`**

 _Why?_
 Well, interactive jobs are good to test your system and check or troubleshoot your script.
 But what if you are running a job that will take hours, days or even weeks to complete (which is often the case in genome/metagenome sequencing)?
 For larger computations in Orion, you have to submit the job script into the queue.
 You can read more about interactive vs bash job scripts here (sigma is another HPC, very similar to Orion): https://documentation.sigma2.no/jobs/submitting.html